4GeeksAcademy/CB---Miami-PT51-Group-1-EXAMPLE/README.md

 # WebApp boilerplate with React JS and Flask API

+This is the change from the register-frontend-page branch!

 Build web applications using React.js for the front end and python/flask for your backend API.

 - Documentation can be found here: https://start.4geeksacademy.com/starters/react-flask